bupt-ai-cz/BALNMP/README.md

 Our paper is accepted by [Frontiers in Oncology](https://www.frontiersin.org/articles/10.3389/fonc.2021.759007/full), and you can also get access our paper from [MedRxiv](https://www.medrxiv.org/content/10.1101/2021.10.10.21264721).

+## Abstract

+Objectives: To develop and validate a deep learning (DL)-based primary tumor biopsy signature for predicting axillary lymph node (ALN) metastasis preoperatively in early breast cancer (EBC) patients with clinically negative ALN.

+Methods: A total of 1,058 EBC patients with pathologically confirmed ALN status were enrolled from May 2010 to August 2020.
+A DL core-needle biopsy (DL-CNB) model was built on the attention-based multiple instance-learning (AMIL) framework to predict ALN status utilizing the DL features, which were extracted from the cancer areas of digitized whole-slide images (WSIs) of breast CNB specimens annotated by two pathologists.
+Accuracy, sensitivity, specificity, receiver operating characteristic (ROC) curves, and areas under the ROC curve (AUCs) were analyzed to evaluate our model.

+Results: The best-performing DL-CNB model with VGG16_BN as the feature extractor achieved an AUC of 0.816 (95% confidence interval (CI): 0.758, 0.865) in predicting positive ALN metastasis in the independent test cohort.
+Furthermore, our model incorporating the clinical data, which was called DL-CNB+C, yielded the best accuracy of 0.831 (95% CI: 0.775, 0.878), especially for patients younger than 50 years (AUC: 0.918, 95% CI: 0.825, 0.971).
+The interpretation of DL-CNB model showed that the top signatures most predictive of ALN metastasis were characterized by the nucleus features including density (*p* = 0.015), circumference (*p* = 0.009), circularity (*p* = 0.010), and orientation (*p* = 0.012).

+Conclusion: Our study provides a novel DL-based biomarker on primary tumor CNB slides to predict the metastatic status of ALN preoperatively for patients with EBC.

 ## Data

 Our data includes whole slide images (WSIs) of breast cancer patients and the corresponding clinical data.
-According to the axillary lymph node (ALN) metastasis, patients are divided into the following 3 categories:
+According to the axillary lymph node (ALN) metastasis, 1058 patients are divided into the following 3 categories:

 - N0: having no positive lymph nodes (655 patients, 61.9%).
 - N+(1~2): having one or two positive lymph nodes (210 patients, 19.8%).